 - Hostels: Banff has excellent hostels (HI Banff Alpine Centre, Samesun) for budget travellers

-- Campgrounds: For the ultimate budget option with a mountain experience
+- Campgrounds: For the comprehensive budget option with a mountain experience

 Compare hotels and rentals on Expedia for the best rates.
 Browse Banff tours and activities on GetYourGuide regardless of where you stay.